DLindeblom/Bake-It-Up/README.md

 # Midterm Project: Bake It Up 🎂🍪🍰

-Bake-It-Up is an app where you can put baked goods for sale.
+Bake-It-Up is an E-commerce app where you can put baked goods for sale.
 Via Bake-It-Up, buyers can find the items they are looking for quickly, and easily contact sellers.

 ## Contributors: